The Finnish Lapphund is generally healthy in comparison to many other breeds.

 The Kennel Club, the British Veterinary Association and the breeders in the Finnish Lapphund Club of Great Britain have worked together to ensure that mandatory health tests on Finnish Lapphunds are carried out before breeding.

-If you are thinking of buying a Finnish Lapphund, then please go to a breeder who is a member of the Finnish Lapphund Club of Great Britain and who will have carried out all the tests before breeding and made informed decisions on the sire and dam to increase the likelihood of having healthy pups.
-We advise all litters not meeting this Kennel Club requirement to be reported to the club.
+If you are thinking of buying a Finnish Lapphund, then please go to a breeder who is a member of the Finnish Lapphund Club of Great Britain and who should have carried out recommended tests before breeding and made informed decisions on the sire and dam to increase the likelihood of having healthy pups.
+We advise all litters not meeting this requirement to be reported to the club.

-If you have a health question, would like to report a health problem or send a test result into the club then please see the links below or contact Niki Allison, the Kennel Club official breed health Coordinator at email@example.com.
+If you have a health question, would like to report a health problem or send a test result into the club then please see the links below or contact Mary Starling, Health Coordinator, at

 *If your dog is showing any sign of distress or discomfort or any unusual symptoms, then always go to your vet as soon as possible - there is no substitute for professional advice.*